Tombert/Resume/README.md

 ---

-I realized that I was getting annoyed at constantly having to paroose through old emails to find a copy of my resumé, and I realized there's no reason I couldn't happily store it on GitHub.
+I realized that I was getting annoyed at constantly having to peruse through old emails to find a copy of my resumé, and I realized there's no reason I couldn't happily store it on GitHub.